 Once you understand the basics, VAT is reasonably straightforward.
 But there are some areas where it is easy to make mistakes.
 These can lead to stringent penalties, and ignorance is no defence.
-In this briefing, we concentrate on some of the more unexpected pitfalls.
-It covers:

 Timing is crucial.
 Generally every transaction must be shown in your VAT return if the ‘tax point' (the point at which VAT is accountable) falls within that particular VAT return period, whether or not payment has been received.